Mario Bear has come to save 2017

 It’s been a long year – it feels like it actually spanned about 50, in fact.
 But now, at the end, some relief: Mario Bear.

 Yes, it’s just a bear from Build-A-Bear Workshop.
-And a ‘brand collaboration,’ that horrific thing that usually just means some executives get a larger Christmas bonus and more people are convinced to part with their hard-earned money on something they don’t need.
+And a ‘brand collaboration,’ that horrific thing that usually just means some executives get a larger Christmas bonus and more people are convinced to part with their hard-earned money for something they don’t need.
 But this is a Mario Bear.

 There’s also a Yoshi.
 And a Bowser.
 And a Toad.
 And a Luigi costume in case you want your bear to represent one of Nintendo’s slightly less appreciated protagonists.
-And a Princess Peach costume so you can prep your bear for far flung adventuring (play Super Mario Odyssey if you don’t get this reference).
+And a Princess Peach costume so you can prep your bear for far-flung adventuring (play Super Mario Odyssey if you don’t get this reference).

 -